acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/api-modules.md

 You can retrieve each tab and get certain information about it such as its URL.

-Note that you can't access the content hosted by the tab using this API.
+Note that you can't access the content hosted by the tab using this API: if you want to do this, use the [`page-mod`](#module/addon-kit/page-mod) API.

 ### [windows](#module/addon-kit/windows) ###